 What this means for Singapore businesses:

 Singapore companies can expect to enjoy greater market access with the TRSFTA.
 The elimination of customs duties reduces the cost burden for Singapore businesses exporting to Turkey, allowing their goods to be priced more competitively compared to other foreign firms.

-Apart from tariff-related measures, the TRSFTA also governs non-tariff related measures. to better facilitate trade processes such as: i) imposing disciplines to prevent both parties from restricting the importation or exportation of any good; ii) requiring both parties to publish relevant information relating to import and export procedures on public sources; and iii) ensuring that fees and formalities connected with importation and exportation are limited to only the costs of services rendered (e.g. fees needed to document or certify a shipment of goods).
+Apart from tariff-related measures, the TRSFTA also governs non-tariff related measures to better facilitate trade processes such as: i) imposing disciplines to prevent both parties from restricting the importation or exportation of any good; ii) requiring both parties to publish relevant information relating to import and export procedures on public sources; and iii) ensuring that fees and formalities connected with importation and exportation are limited to only the costs of services rendered (e.g., fees needed to document or certify a shipment of goods).

 What qualifies as an 'originating good':

+For products to benefit from the TRSFTA, they must first be "originating," i.e. products must have either been produced or processed in either Singapore or Turkey.
+"Originating" status will be given to products that satisfy the rules of origin, which determine the nationality of the goods exported.

+IT IS WHOLLY (100%) OBTAINED IN SINGAPORE OR TURKEY.

+E.g. Plants and vegetables grown and harvested locally.

+IT HAS UNDERGONE SUFFICIENT WORKING OR PROCESSING IN EITHER SINGAPORE OR TURKEY.

+A good is considered to be sufficiently worked or processed when it satisfies the Product Specific Rules found in Protocol 1 of the TRSFTA.
+This could take one or more of the three following forms:

+A MAXIMUM CONTENT OF NON-ORIGINATING MATERIALS IS NOT EXCEEDED.
-E.g. Turbo-propeller parts

-(HS84191) can be considered an

-originating product if the value

-the product does not exceed
+E.g. Turbo-propeller parts (HS84191) can be considered an originating product if the value of materials used to manufacture the product does not exceed 50% of the product's ex-works

 \Ex-works price refers to the price set for the product at the point when the manufacturer places the goods at the disposal of the buyer at the manufacturer's premises, or at another named place.
 (International Chamber of Commerce, Incoterms (2010))

-price\

-50% of the product's ex-works

-of materials used to manufacture

-For products to benefit from the TRSFTA, they must first be "originating," i.e. products must have either been produced or processed in either Singapore or Turkey.
-"Originating" status will be given to products that satisfy the rules of origin, which determine the nationality of the goods exported.
+A CHANGE IN TARIFF CLASSIFICATION OCCURS.

-from any other heading considered originating.
-E.g. Polymers of ethylene, in primary forms (HS code: 3901) made from plastic materials including those of 3902 -3914 will satisfy the change in heading requirement to be SPECIFIC WORKING AND PROCESSING OPERATIONS E.g. Fuel oils (HS271019) that have undergone specific processing such as refining, vacuum-distillation, cracking, deparaffining by a process other than filtering, etc. can be considered originating products after the processing.
-8 Recognising that businesses may have varied manufacturing processes and sourcing requirements for the same good, the TRSFTA allows exporters to choose from a range of rules ('co-equal rules') that may better meet their needs.
+E.a.
+Polymers of ethylene, in primary forms (HS code: 3901) made from plastic materials from any other heading including those of 3902 -3914 will satisfy the change in heading requirement to be considered originating.

+SPECIFIC WORKING AND PROCESSING OPERATIONS ARE CARRIED OUT.

+E.g. Fuel oils (HS271019) that have undergone specific processing such as refining, vacuum-distillation, cracking, deparaffining by a process other than filtering, etc. can be considered originating products after the processing.

+Recognising that businesses may have varied manufacturing processes and sourcing requirements for the same good, the TRSFTA allows exporters to choose from a range of rules ('co-equal rules') that may better meet their needs.
 For example, turbo-propeller parts that do not meet the maximum content rule above could still be considered originating via a change in tariff classification if manufactured from materials of any heading except HS 8411.

-The TRSFTA also incorporates the concept of regional cumulation of origin (EU cumulation) for Turkey's exports of industrial goods to Singapore.
-This means that Turkey and Singapore manufacturers can use raw materials and parts sourced from the EU to qualify as originating content when manufacturing goods for export.
-Origin Declaration The TRSFTA has also adopted a self-declaration regime that further facilitates bilateral trade by reducing administrative time and costs.
+The TRSFTA also incorporates the concept of regional cumulation of origin (EU and ASEAN cumulation) for Singapore's exports of industrial goods to Turkey.
+This means that Turkey and Singapore manufacturers can use raw materials and parts sourced from the EU and ASEAN region to qualify as originating content when manufacturing goods for export.

+Origin Declaration

+The TRSFTA has also adopted a self-declaration regime that further facilitates bilateral trade by reducing administrative time and costs.
 Businesses simply declare the country of origin for their products on commercial documents such as invoices or delivery orders, without having to apply for an authorised Certificate of Origin with Singapore Customs.

 Self-Declaration Regime

+STEP '